tflander/scalaJsonDsl/README.md

     }
   }

-Hint: Take a look at the method stripQuotes(...), since I'm mean and did not give you code in the previous hint that would turn the test green.
+Hint: I'm mean and did not give you code in the previous hint that would turn the test green.

+Hint: Take a look at the method stripQuotes(...)
 ```

 - Verify that test runs green.